-To configure these settings, you can use OSA/SF, the standalone Support Element (SE), or single object operations through the Hardware Management Console.
+To select these settings, you can use OSA/SF, the standalone support element, or single object operations through the hardware management console.

-The LAN must conform either to the IEEE 802.3 (ISO/IEC 802.3) standard or to the DIX V2.0 specifications.
+The LAN must conform either to the IEEE 802.3 (ISO/IEC 8802.3) standard or to the Ethernet V2.0 specifications.
 It is important that the speed and mode settings on both the Ethernet-type OSA and Ethernet networking equipment match each other.